-This week I was interested to read a new study in the American Journal of Obstetrics and Gynecology which showed that ear acupuncture can significantly reduce low back and pelvic pain in pregnant women.
+This week I was interested to read a new study in the American Journal of Obstetrics and Gynecology which showed that ear acupuncture can significantly reduce low back and pelvic pain during pregnancy.
 You can read the full text of the study here.
 This is not the first research study to look at this.
-In fact in 2005 I was interviewed by ABC news about a previous study in the British Medical Journal that also showed acupuncture can help with pregnancy back pain.
+In fact, in 2005 I was interviewed by ABC News about a previous study in the British Medical Journal that also showed acupuncture can help with pregnancy back pain.
 You can watch that clip here.

-Up to 1 in 5 women suffer from back and pelvic girdle pain in pregnancy.
-Usually our patients complain of pain in the low back and buttocks although some patients also feel discomfort at the front of their pelvic area.
-Some women also experience radiating pain down one or both of their legs.
-Most women tell us that the pain gets worse if they have to stand for a long time.
-In 7% of women the pain continues after they have given birth becoming a chronic lower back issue.
+Up to 1 in 5 women* suffer from back and pelvic girdle pain in pregnancy.
+Usually, our patients complain of pain in the low back and buttocks although some patients also feel discomfort at the front of their pelvic area.
+Some also experience radiating pain down one or both of their legs.
+Most patients tell us that the pain gets worse if they have to stand for a long time.
+In 7% of women*, the pain continues after they have given birth becoming a chronic lower back issue.

-Acupuncture is a time-tested therapy for pain relief and because it has few side effects is one of the safest ways of releiving pain in pregnant women.
+Acupuncture is a time-tested therapy for pain relief and because it has few side effects is one of the safest ways of relieving pain in pregnant people.
 Most of our patients get relief from the combination of ear and body acupuncture and usually feel much better after 2 or 3 treatments.
-Other helpful treatments include gentle stretching exercises as well as massage by a qualified prenatal massage therapist and we usually suggest that women do one of these in conjunction with their acupuncture treatment.
+Other helpful treatments include gentle stretching exercises as well as massage by a qualified prenatal massage therapist and we usually suggest that patients do one of these in conjunction with their acupuncture treatment.

 *Language used int eh study referenced.